wmhilton-stoplight/platform-docs/7.-projects/publishing-stoplight-projects.md

 ## Discard Changes

-You can discard changes made since the last publish of a project.
+You can discard changes made since the last published content of a project.
 Be aware that this action impacts unpublished changes made by all users and not just the user performing the discard.

 To discard changes: